raomin/ESPAltherma/README.md

 Note: Smart Grid needs to be switched ON in the heatpump configuration menu, otherwise SG1 and SG2 contacts are not evaluated.

 ## Step 5 (optional) - Pulse Meter feature
 ESPaltherma can communicate how much energy the HP should consume via a pulse meter.
-For this, uncomment and confugre `PIN_PULSE`, `PULSES_PER_kWh` and `PULSE_DURATION_MS` in `src/setup.c`.
+For this, uncomment and confugre `PIN_PULSE`, `PULSES_PER_kWh` and `PULSE_DURATION_MS` in `src/setup.h`.
 Send energy amount in Watt to MQTT channel `espaltherma/pulse/set`.
 Current Watt setting is available in `espaltherma/pulse/state`.

 *TODO more close description what it is to do*

+Note the limits to reporded Watt.
+Both limits depend on
+* `PULSES_PER_kWh` (default is 1000)
+* `PULSE_DURATION_MS` (default is 75)
+For these defaults, the minimum reported power is 60 and the maximum is 21 kWh.
+If you need to represent more power, try reducing `PULSE_DURATION_MS`.
+If this is not sufficient, adapt `PULSES_PER_kWh` but keep it in sync with the HP setting.

 # Troubleshooting